aqibcs/LeetCode/README.md

 # Problem Solving Practice

 Welcome to the problem-solving practice repository!
-This project consists of two main folders: `python`, `c++`, and `golang`.
-Each folder is dedicated to practicing problem-solving using Python, C++ and Go (Golang) programming languages.
+This project consists of two main folders: `python`, and `golang`.
+Each folder is dedicated to practicing problem-solving using Python, and Go (Golang) programming languages.

 ## Python Folder
 Explore the Python problem-solving practice by clicking on the link below: